wilsonmar/wilsonmar.github.io/_posts/2022-08-27-hashicorp-boundary.md

    <a name="controller"></a>

-1. Instantiate a Boundary controller-mode process locally on a Terminal session:
+1. Instantiate a Boundary controller-mode process locally on a Terminal session <strong>using default parameter values</strong>:

    <pre><strong>boundary dev</strong></pre>